 Organize more opportunities for Cornerstone families to socialize and get to know one another.

 - Key administrative staff to develop all-agency opportunities.

 - Program administrative staff to work with teachers to develop classroom

 Ensure that the lessons of diversity, understanding, and acceptance are being conveyed in conjunction with the current curriculum.

 - Center Director and Program Manager to “inventory” each classroom; that is, to see what currently is being done to achieve this strategy.

 - Speak with United 4 Children (as well as other agencies) regarding information and training they provide for teachers to achieve this strategy.

-In order to learn more about the plan, contact Karen Lucy, Executive Director,
+In order to learn more about the plan, please contact Karen Lucy, Executive Director,

 at firstname.lastname@example.org or 314-865-5244, ext.
 311.

-Would you like to learn more about how you can help Cornerstone Center for Early Learning achieve these goals?
-If so, visit our How to Help section and check out our donation and volunteer opportunities.
+Would you like to learn more about how you can help Cornerstone Center for Early Learning achieve our goals?
+If so, please visit our How to Help section, and while you’re there, be sure to check out our donation and volunteer opportunities.